Lyle Durgin

-M. Lyle Durgin (1845-1904) was a 19th-century American artist from the U.S. state of Massachusetts, who specialized in portraiture and murals.
+M. Lyle Durgin (February 3, 1845 – November 2, 1904) was a 19th-century American artist from the U.S. state of Massachusetts, who specialized in portraiture and murals.
 A graduate of New Hampton Institute, New Hampshire, she studied art in Paris where she exhibited in the Salon.
 After returning to the US, she shared a studio with her sister, Harriet Thayer Durgin, in Copley Square, Boston.
 Durgin is remembered for designing and executing the murals at the First Congregational Church of Detroit, Michigan.

-Early years and education
+Early life and education

 Lyle Durgin was born in Wilmington, Massachusetts.
-She was the daughter of John Milton Durgin (1813–1887), a Baptist minister from New England.
-Her mother, Harriet R. Thayer (1807–1868), also of New England, was of the Braintree-Thayer family.
+She was the daughter of John Milton Durgin, a Baptist minister from New England.
+Her mother, Harriet R. Thayer, also of New England, was of the Braintree-Thayer family.

 The first American ancestor appears to have been William Durgin, who is said to have come from England in 1690 and settled in Massachusetts.
 He had five children: Francis, William, Daniel, Sarah and Hannah.
 As in the case of most patronymics, there have been considerable variations in the spelling, Durgen, Durgan, Ditrgain and Dirgin, being found in some of the older records.
 In Colonial times, Benjamin Durgan, of Rowley, Massachusetts, appears on the muster roll of Captain Joseph Smith's company, and in 1776, James Durginn was in the company of Captain Moses MacFarland, Colonel Nixon's regiment.
 Dr. Samuel Holmes Durgin, born at Parsonsfield, Maine, 1839, was a conspicuous figure in the medical profession, having been a lecturer at the Harvard Medical School since 1884, and president of the American Health Association.